 From the first pigments drawn out of the earth to our ongoing ingenuity in creating colours that were previously unavailable, colour has always played an integral role in the way we describe the world around us.
 What are the stories behind certain colours and how did they come to be produced and eventually used by artists and designers?

 Learn about how colour can be conserved, manipulated and analysed, from methods used by conservators to perceive colour, to fugitive pigments, re-touching and colour-matching.
 How does the colour we see in works of art and design impact their preservation and care?
 What can we learn about an artwork through the study of colours that have been used in their production?

 What do different colours symbolise?
 How does this symbolism differ between people, places and cultures?
 How are we influenced by colour?
 Discover the various ways that colour has been and continues to be used throughout history and around the world.

-How has colour been gendered, politicised and commodified in modern and contemporary society?
-Learn about the way colour continues to be used by artists and designers as a tool to effect change and communicate ideas.
+How has colour been gendered, politicised and commodified with the rise of consumer culture?
+Learn about how communities and artists have used colour to effect change and communicate ideas.

 - Explain the basics behind the science of colour

 - Outline the key elements of colour theory